Batching resource changes

 When it is time to the run the code, your plug-in tells the workspace to run the code on its behalf.
 This way, the workspace can generate any necessary change events and ensure that no two plug-ins are modifying the same resource at the same time.
 (Even if your plug-in is not using background jobs and the concurrency framework to modify the workspace, other plug-ins may be doing so.)

-Scheduling rules and locking
+Scheduling Rules and Locking

 IWorkspace protocol is used to run a workspace runnable.
 The preferred technique is using the long form of the run method which supplies a scheduling rule and specifies how resource change events are broadcast.